 Alok Kothari Architects is a young, Pune based architectural practice founded by Ar.
 Alok Kothari.
-Established in 2012, the firm strongly believes in creating spaces which are context driven using simple, minimalist, innovative and sustainable design ideas.
-With sharp focus on research experimentation and a keen eye for details, it specializes in designing interior, architecture, landscape and urban spaces.
+Established in 2015, the firm strongly believes in creating spaces which are context driven using simple, innovative and sustainable design ideas.
+The practice draws inspiration from the traditional architecture of the region and materializes those thoughts with the contemporary needs & functions using an earthy, warm a natural material palette.
+With sharp focus on research, experimentation and a keen eye for details, it specializes in designing architecture, interior, landscape and urban spaces.

-Alok Kothari received his under-graduate (bachelor’s) degree in architecture from Pune University’s Marathwada Mitra Mandal’s College of Architecture in 2010.
-While pursuing his bachelor’s, he interned with Mozaic Design, Goa (Ar.
-Dean D’Cruz) for a period of six months.
-Alok has worked with a notable architectural practice – Design Edge, Pune – for a period of two years (2010 – 2012) before starting with his own architectural practice and simultaneously moving to the UK for his graduate (master’s) education.
-He received his Master of Arts degree in Housing & Urbanism from the Architectural Association School of Architecture (AA), London in 2013.
-Post-graduation, Alok has also devoted time to teaching at a renowned architectural college – PVPCOA, Pune – to highlight the importance of academic discourse & research within the larger framework of professional practice.
-He is extremely passionate about urbanism/architecture and is perpetual about his research on various issues/ aspects of Indian cities and urbanization in general.
+Ar.
+Alok Kothari received his Bachelor’s degree in architecture from Pune University’s Marathwada Mitra Mandal’s College of Architecture in 2010.
+While pursuing his bachelor’s, he interned with Ar.
+Dean D’Cruz, Goa, for a period of six months.
+Post his Bachelor’s, Alok worked with a firm called Design Edge in Pune, for a period of two years before moving to the UK for higher education.
+He received his Master’s in Housing & Urbanism from the Architectural Association School of Architecture (AA), London in 2013.
+In May 2015, he formally established his own design practice named – Alok Kothari Architects – in Pune.

 koregaon park, pune | 2012 | completed